mgbrian/ai-tools/README.md

 ### dev
 [[code]](https://github.com/mgbrian/dev/)

-(Upcoming)

-Dev is (meant to be) a hands-free programmer that writes, tests and executes code to/in the filesystem based on external instructions.
+A hands-free programmer that writes, tests and executes code to/in the filesystem based on external instructions.

 ### Scribe
 [[code]](https://github.com/mgbrian/transcriber/)